Rashi7903/Yatzy-game/README.md

 🚀 How to Play

-Each player takes turns rolling 5 dice.
+-Each player takes turns rolling 5 dice.

-You can roll up to 3 times per turn and select dice to keep.
+-You can roll up to 3 times per turn and select dice to keep.

-After final roll, select a category to score points.
+-After final roll, select a category to score points.

-Each category can be used only once per player.
+-Each category can be used only once per player.

-Suggested points appear in brackets during your turn.
+-Suggested points appear in brackets during your turn.

-After all categories are filled, the game ends.
+-After all categories are filled, the game ends.

-The player with the highest total score wins!
+-The player with the highest total score wins!

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 🛠️ Built With

-HTML5
+* HTML5

-CSS3
+* CSS3

-JavaScript
+* JavaScript

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------